Luc-gitnoob/tastebite/README.md

 ## Key Use Cases

 ### Data Loading
-Create an independent script to load the Zomato restaurant data available [here](https://www.kaggle.com/datasets/shrutimehta/zomato-restaurants-data) into a database.

 An independent script is used to load the Zomato restaurant data into a MySQL database.
 The script, located in the `Config.java` file of the backend, scrapes JSON and CSV files and loads the data accordingly.
 The file path is:
 ```